 God intends that prayer be an act of a free moral agent who consciously chooses to fellowship with God for the development of their relationship and the completion of his purpose.

 I may have seemed to have gone about this in a round-about way to reach this point.
 But do you ever think consciously that when you pray you are in the presence of God and He has the opportunity to rub off on you?

 That seems so simple—to be almost unbelievable, but it is right.
 When we pray, we are in His presence and He has the opportunity to rub off on us.
 Some of His Spirit reaches out from Him and begins to affect us for good.
 Prayer is a major tool in this development.
-It plays a major goal in God's rubbing off on us.
+It plays a major role in God's rubbing off on us.
 And all the while this is going on, our mind is being shaped by Him because we are in His presence.

 Just a couple of chapters earlier in Proverbs 23 in verse 7,

 Proverbs 23:7 For as he thinks in his heart, so is he.
 "Eat and drink!" he says to you, but his heart is not with you.